knope-dev/knope/docs/src/default_workflows.md

    1. If your remote is GitHub, create a new release on GitHub with the same body as the changelog entry. **This requires a `GITHUB_TOKEN` environment variable to be set.**
    2. If the remote is not GitHub, a tag will be created and pushed to the remote.

+## `document-change`

+Without any config, you can run `knope document-change` to run the [`CreateChangeFile`] step.
+Because there is only one package configured by default, this step will be skipped and a special, default package will be used.

 ### Additional Options

 1. `--dry-run` will run the workflow without modifying any files or interacting with the remote.
 Instead, all the steps that _would_ happen will be printed to the screen so you can verify what will happen.